sqlxpert/lights-off-aws/README.md

 - 24-hour clock
 - Days before times, hours before minutes
 - The day, the hour and the minute must all be specified in some way
-- Instead of end-of-month, use start-of-month ( `dTH:M=01T00:00` )
+- Instead of the end of the month, specify the start, `dTH:M=01T00:00`
-- Scheduling multiple operations on the same resource at the same time produces an error
+- Multiple operations on the same resource at the same time are _all_ canceled

 Space was chosen as the separator and underscore, as the wildcard, because [RDS does not allow commas or asterisks](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Tagging.html#Overview.Tagging).